marijnh/Eloquent-JavaScript/16_game.md

 get the distance traveled during that time.

 The different types of actors get their own classes, since their behavior is very different.
-Let's define these classes—without `update` methods for now.
-We'll define those later.
+Let's define these classes.
+We'll get to their `update` methods later on.

 {{index simulation, "Player class"}}